Skip to content

 Inclusion criteria

 * Histologically confirmed adenocarcinoma of the prostate.
 Adenocarcinoma with small cell or neuroendocrine (NE) features is permitted.
-However, small cell carcinoma, carcinoid tumor, mixed NE carcinoma, or large cell NE carcinoma is disallowed * Measurable or evaluable disease per PCWG3 criteria * Part 1, Part 2A and Part 2B: Prior orchiectomy or medical castration; participants who have not undergone orchiectomy, must be receiving ongoing androgen deprivation therapy with a gonadotropin releasing hormone (GnRH) analog (agonist or antagonist), prior to the first dose of study drug and must continue this therapy throughout the treatment phase * Have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1
+However, small cell carcinoma, carcinoid tumor, mixed NE carcinoma, or large cell NE carcinoma is disallowed * Measurable or evaluable disease per PCWG3 criteria * Part 1, Parts 2A, 2B, 3 and 4: Prior orchiectomy or medical castration; participants who have not undergone orchiectomy, must be receiving ongoing androgen deprivation therapy with a gonadotropin releasing hormone (GnRH) analog (agonist or antagonist), prior to the first dose of study drug and must continue this therapy throughout the treatment phase * Have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1

 Exclusion criteria

-* Active autoimmune disease within the 12 months prior to signing consent that requires systemic immunosuppressive medications (example, chronic corticosteroids, methotrexate, or tacrolimus) * Any of the following within 6 months prior to signature of informed consent: a. myocardial infarction, b. severe or unstable angina, c. clinically significant ventricular arrhythmias, d. congestive heart failure (New York Heart Association \[NYHA\] class II to IV), e. transient ischemic attack, and f.
+* History of an autoimmune disease within the 12 months prior to signing consent * Any of the following within 6 months prior to signature of informed consent: a. myocardial infarction, b. severe or unstable angina, c. clinically significant ventricular arrhythmias, d. congestive heart failure (New York Heart Association \[NYHA\] class II to IV), e. transient ischemic attack, and f.
 Cerebrovascular accident

 Design outcomes